vigetlabs/microcosm/docs/testing/domains.md

 given action state.

-We could use `repo.push()`, however that will immediately execute any behavior we pass into it.
+We could use `repo.push()`, however that will immediately execute any command we pass into it.
 For example, an AJAX request to a server that simply does not exist in a unit testing environment.

 To accommodate this, Microcosm provides an `append` method.